Some frequently asked questions regarding the Australian Nanny Association

 How is the ANA run?

 ANA is run by a volunteer committee that includes nannies, agency owners and parents.
-The volunteers all have full time work, study or parenting commitments and devote their spare time to running ANA.
-The current committee is made up of seven nannies, four agency owners and one parent.
-No-one is paid for their work on the ANA committee.
+The volunteers all have full time work, study, or parenting commitments and devote their spare time to running the ANA.
+No one is paid for their work on the ANA committee.

 What does ANA do?

-ANA has been running for almost three years now.
+ANA has been active for over 5 years.
 Apart from setting up the incorporated association from scratch, and the day-to-day running of the association, ANA committee members do the following (and more):

-Arrange and attend meetings with government and opposition ministers to lobby for the funding of nannies.
+- Arrange and attend meetings with government and opposition ministers to lobby for the funding and acknowledgement of nannies.

 - Attend meetings with industry stakeholders for discussions about where nannies fit into the childcare landscape currently, and if nannies are subsidised in the future.

-- Take media enquiries and arrange, or participate in media stories about nannies and families that use nanny care.
+- Take media enquiries and arrange or participate in media stories about nannies and families.

-- Maintain and create content for the ANA website and manage the ANA social media outlets.
+- Maintain and create content for the ANA website and manage the ANA social media accounts.

 - Write press releases.